 The biggest hurdle of aging in place is ensuring the home can withstand your changing lifestyle and the potential physical limitations that lie ahead.
-Many older homeowners renovate for comfort and safety with projects such as walk-in showers, automated lighting or security systems.
-Updating your current home may be important for you, but could also act as a major selling point for maximum ROI in the future.
+Many older homeowners renovate for comfort and safety with projects, such as walk-in showers, automated lighting or security systems.
+Updating your current home may be important for you, but could also act as a major selling point for a maximum return on your investment in the future.

-Rather than search for an Orlando condo or single-story homes in a senior community in Phoenix for your retirement move, consider the following home improvement projects designed to help you age in place both securely and stylishly.
+Rather than search for an Orlando condo or a single-story home in a senior community in Phoenix for your retirement move, consider the following home improvement projects designed to help you age in place both securely and stylishly.